trychlos/pwix-accounts-hub/README.md

         - `AccountsHub.C.PreferredLabel.EMAIL_ADDRESS`

         Defaults to `AccountsHub.C.PreferredLabel.EMAIL_ADDRESS`, though the actually displayed label heavily depends of the runtime configuration as we try to always display something.
 At the last, the returned label may be nothing else than the document identifier.

+    - `sendVerificationEmail`

+        Whether to send a verification email to each newly created user.

+        This should be kept by the application consistent with the same parameter of `accounts-base` Meteor package.

+        Accepted values are `true` or `false`.

+        Defaults to `true`.

     - `usernameLength`